 Inmates are allowed to have thirty (30) approved numbers on their phone list.
 In order to use the system, you will have to transfer funds from your commissary account to your individual telephone account.
-There are telephones located in each housing unit for your use.
+There are telephones located in housing units and the phone room for your use.
 No third party, credit card calls, 1-800, 1-900, 1-888, or 1-976 can be made on these lines.
 Collect calls can also be made to pre-approved telephone numbers.

-Inmates will be given their SECRET PAC (nine digits) number by your Correctional Counselor.
-This will allow you to place a call by first entering the telephone number followed by your nine digit PAC number.
+Inmates will be given their SECRET PAC (nine digits) number by your Correctional Counselor and completing the BIO metric process (V-PIN) through Trust Fund.
+This will allow you to place a call by first entering the telephone number followed by matching both your first and last pre-recorded name, then your nine digit PAC number.
 Giving or selling your PAC number will result in disciplinary action.
 All calls are automatically terminated after fifteen (15) minutes.
 A waiting period may be established between calls.